ranitham/mindbody-laravel/src/docs/Api/ClientApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **clientGetCrossRegionalClientAssociations**
-> \Nlocascio\Mindbody\Model\GetCrossRegionalClientAssociationsResponse clientGetCrossRegionalClientAssociations($RequestClientId, $RequestEmail, $RequestFirstName, $RequestLastName, $RequestLimit, $RequestOffset, $RequestV2)
+> \Nlocascio\Mindbody\Model\GetCrossRegionalClientAssociationsResponse clientGetCrossRegionalClientAssociations($RequestClientId, $RequestEmail, $RequestExcludeInactiveSites, $RequestFirstName, $RequestLastName, $RequestLimit, $RequestOffset, $RequestUniqueClientId, $RequestV2)

 Get a client's cross regional site associations.

 Returns a list of sites that a particular client ID (also referred to as an RSSID) or a client email address is associated with in a cross-regional organization.
 Either the `ClientID` or `Email` parameter is required.
 If both are provided, the `ClientID` is used.
 Use this endpoint to retrieve information for other Public API endpoints, about the same client at multiple sites within an organization.
-To use this endpoint, your developer account must have been granted permission to the site’s entire organization.
+To use this endpoint, your developer account must have been granted permission to the site's entire organization.
 Note that this endpoint does not work on the Developer Sandbox site, as it is not set up for cross-regional use cases.

 ### Example
 ```php